zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

 ~~~~~~~~~~~~~~~~

-The ``getLatestReward`` interface gets the block rewards and validator
+The ``getLatestReward`` interface is used to get the block rewards and validator
 rewards in the latest block.

 The method to call this interface is as follows: